alfital2/Video_from_screenshot/README.md

 # Quick start

-Install dependencies both in the client and the server:
+Install dependencies on the root folder:

 ```
 npm install